Arithmetic Geometric Model for the Renormalisation of Bi-critical Irrationally Indifferent Attractors: A Bi-critical Toy Model

-This section essentially serves as an extended introduction, if one wants to skip to the actual new model please go to chapter 3. \begin{remark} In this paper I will occasionally say that there exists a constant $C>0$ such that for all $x\in D$, we have:
+\begin{remark} Let $D\subset\mathds{C}$ and let $f, g$ be functions on $D$ that take values in $\mathds{C}$ (in particular both functions could be real valued).
+In this paper I will occasionally say that there exists a constant $C>0$ such that for all $x\in D$, we have: